commontoolsinc/RFC/rfc/sigil.md

 Computational sigils use mutable references to create dynamic relationships, computed values, and data transformations based on other facts.

-#### Charm Sigil (`charm@1`)
+#### Spell Sigil (`spell@1`)

-The charm sigil provides references to TypeScript modules that compute values based on input data and write results to specified outputs.
-It enables computed values within facts by executing TypeScript code with specified imports, inputs, and outputs.
+The spell sigil defines reusable TypeScript modules that can be invoked by charm sigils.
+It contains the function definition including imports, exports, and main function specification.

 #### Fields